 Start with a plan

 Think through what massage services you can offer and what benefits they provide the companies you want to reach.
-Before you make contact, find out as much as you can about the company, including who is the decision maker for the types of services you offer.
-If you have contacts in the company through your participation in local business groups or social channels, find out if they can put you in the touch with the right people.
+Before you make contact, find out as much as you can about the company, including the decision-maker for the types of services you offer.
+If you have contacts in the company through your participation in local business groups or social channels, find out if they can put you in touch with the right people.

 Create a Presentation